 Yes, but if you would like to keep gender a secret please let us know.

 Yes!
 Our Sonographers are also employed by Greig Associates Diagnostic Ultrasound department so you can rest assured that your scan will be done by an experienced, registered Sonographer.

 Will you provide measurements of the baby or establish a due date?

 No. Although My 3D Ultrasound is associated with Greig Associates, this is a non-diagnostic service, which does not replace any medical element of your prenatal care.
 You must be under the care of a health care provider and you will need to have completed the 17-20 week medical diagnostic ultrasound ordered by your doctor.

 Is ultrasound safe?

-This is probably the most important question to ask.
-Ultrasound has been used safely in obstetrics since the 1950s.
-There have been no confirmed adverse biological effects to mothers or their babies caused by exposure from ultrasound instruments.
-However, it is critical that an experienced, registered sonographer performs your 3D scan and that you feel comfortable with the knowledge and expertise of the clinic that's providing the service.
+Ultrasound has been used safely in obstetrics since the 1950s and there have been no confirmed adverse biological effects to mothers or their babies caused by exposure to ultrasound instruments.
+However, it is important that an experienced, registered sonographer performs your 3D scan and that you feel comfortable with the knowledge and expertise of the clinic that is providing the service.